 Genesis is recalling more than 95,000 G70 and G80 sedans to fix an ABS module that could short-circuit and cause a fire.
 According to Consumer Reports, the automaker warns owners to park their vehicles outdoors and away from structures until repairs are done.
 G80 sedans from the 2015 through 2020 model years and G70 sedans from the 2019 through 2021 model years are included in two separate recalls.
-Genesis says it doesn’t yet know the reason the antilock brake system modules are experiencing short circuits, but the automaker says replacing a fuse within the part will prevent a fire.
+Genesis says it doesn’t yet know why the antilock brake system modules are experiencing short circuits, but the automaker says replacing a fuse within the part will prevent a fire.

 Details of the Recall

 NHTSA launched an investigation in 2019 after getting more than 3,000 reports of fires from the advocacy group, Center for Auto Safety.
-That investigation into several models of Hyundai and Kia, is still ongoing.
+That investigation into several models of Hyundai and Kia is still ongoing.

 What to Do If Your Vehicle Catches Fire

 You can take many safety steps if your vehicle catches fire while it is still in motion.
 First, pull over and shut off the engine, ensuring fuel flow is stopped immediately.
 Make sure you and your passengers exit the vehicle as soon as possible.
 Stay at least 100 to 150 feet away.
 Do not return to your vehicle to retrieve any property.
 Call emergency personnel.
 If you are parked by the side of the road, stay far behind the vehicle to avoid being hit if another car strikes your vehicle.

 If you or a loved one has been injured due to a safety defect, contact an experienced auto defect lawyer to obtain more information about pursuing your legal rights.
 You may be able to seek compensation for your injuries, damages and losses.